-Processing of a student's financial aid begins when the student has on file a Student Aid Report (SAR), an Institutional Student Information Record (ISIR), or presents written authorization from another funding source authorizing payment for student charges.
+Processing of a student's financial aid begins when the student has on file an Institutional Student Information Record (ISIR), or presents written authorization from another funding source authorizing payment for student charges.
 The student's eligibility status and other pertinent information will be entered into the financial aid computer files, and further information or documentation requested as necessary.
 The student's eligibility based upon the SCC Standards of Satisfactory Academic Progress will be checked.

 Students chosen for verification will be requested to provide the necessary documentation.
-(Verification is the process whereby the Director of Financial Aid will verify from documents provided that the information used in determining the student's financial aid eligibility is accurate.)
+(Verification is the process whereby the Financial Aid Administrator (FAA) will verify from documents provided that the information used in determining the student's financial aid eligibility is accurate.)

-No disbursement of financial aid can be made until it can be certified that the information used is accurate and a valid SAR or ISIR is on file.
+No disbursement of financial aid can be made until it can be certified that the information used is accurate and a valid ISIR is on file.
 Once this has been done, the student's financial aid will be delivered based on the normal disbursement schedule.

-Pell awards will be made, and Pell funds disbursed, based upon the accurate number of eligible credit hours the student is enrolled in on the identified and published date (the Pell Status Date) each semester of the student's program.
+Pell awards will be made, and Pell funds disbursed, based upon the accurate number of eligible credit hours the student is enrolled in on the identified Pell Status Date each semester of the student's program.
 Hours added or dropped after that date will not result in an increased or decreased Pell award for the semester (if the student has completed 60% of the class).